 - Luk Dim Boon Gwun (Six and a half point pole): A tapered wooden pole ranging from anywhere between 8 to 13 feet in length.
 Also referred to as "Dragon Pole" by some branches.
 The weapon style teaches further body conditioning, and extends (pun intended) the empty hand concepts into a long range weapon form.

 - Baat Jaam Do (Eight Chopping/Slashing Knives, more commonly butterfly swords): An extension of empty-handed combat in Wing Chun, the butterfly sword form is notable because its principles are the basis for all other weaponry.
 In theory, any object that can be held in the hands of a practitioner will follow the same basic principles of movement as the butterfly swords.

 Tropes that are present in Wing Chun:

-- Crippling Overspecialization: One of the main caveat and source of criticism of the style.
-Wing Chun is heavily specialized to work on a very niche range between close and medium-quarters, which means it lacks the tools to engage in either of those two or any other (for instance, it lacks the clinch work essential for close-quarters fighting and the long kicks and punches needed in a style of any medium to long range).
+- Crippling Overspecialization: One of the main caveats and sources of criticism of the style.
+Wing Chun is heavily specialized to work on a very niche range between close and medium-quarters, which means that it lacks the tools to engage in either of those two or any other rango (for instance, it lacks the clinch work essential for close-quarters fighting and the long kicks and punches needed for medium to long range).
 This also goes for its preference for a rigid lineal footwork that excludes the possiblity of circling or utilizing mobility.